 For many parents, especially those of children with challenges, the school holidays can be a difficult time.

 The lack of routine just doesn’t suit all children.
-We have some tips to help:
+We have some tips:

 Try a new tactic – say yes more often than you say no. This doesn’t mean letting the children take charge, it just means finding more inventive ways to reply to their constant chants of ‘can I have?’ and ‘I want…’